 Students chatter energetically on a small playground in Huttrsich, a version of a German dialect known as Tyrolean.

 In class, they sit quietly, girls clad in hand-sewn dresses with prim black caps and boys dressed in black pants and suspenders traditional dress in the Hutterite community.

 The Hawley School District is charged with providing education

 Hutterite community, which favors a communal life where all personal

 materials are shared and believes people work together for the "good of

 |Students listen to their teacher during class at Spring Prairie Elementary near Hawley.|

-The Spring Prairie Colony School joined the Hawley School District
+The Spring Prairie Colony School joined the Hawley School District in 1981.

 The school follows all grade-level and education standards required by the Minnesota Department of Education.

 There are no extracurricular activities outside of core subjects.